Trojan War (film): Plot

 High school student Brad has had an unrequited crush on his classmate Brooke for years.
 After she asks him to come over one night to tutor her, she ends up wanting to have sex with him.
-But she only wants safe sex, and he does not have a condom.
+But he only wants safe sex, and does not have a condom.
 In his quest to buy some condoms, he runs into all sorts of trouble: his dad's sportscar gets stolen and then wrecked, he has a run-in with a crazy bus driver, he is held hostage, he is pursued by a school janitor who accuses him of drawing graffiti, an odd pair of Hispanic siblings who thinks he looks like David Hasselhoff, Brooke's dog, Brooke's jealous boyfriend Kyle, and a homeless man who wants two dollars from him (and has secretly stolen his wallet), and he is arrested.

 After all of this and finally receiving a condom from a police officer who releases him, he realizes that the perfect girl has been there for him all along: his best friend Leah, who has had feelings for him for a long time unbeknownst to Brad.
 Finally, Brad realizes his feelings for Leah while also discovering Brooke is not as great as he thought she was after he finds out that she only wants a one-night stand with him instead of a relationship.
 Brad runs out to find Leah and professes his feelings to her, and they kiss each other by moonlight.

 After the end credits, Brad's parents are shocked by what is left of their car after the tow truck driver brings it back.